aforemny/material-components-web-elm/README.md

 ### Using a bundler

-Install the assets JavaScript and CSS assets via npm:
+Install the JavaScript and CSS assets via npm:

 ```sh
 $ npm install --save material-components-web-elm@2.1.2